RealGeeks/django-cache-purge-hooks/README.rst

 Currently, only a varnish backend is implemented, but the design was created with other possible backends in mind.

+There were two hard things in computer science: naming things and cache invalidation.
+Now there is only one hard thing :neckbeard:

 Dependencies
 ============